-The Data Hazards project started 2021.
-We (Natalie Zelenka and Nina Di Cara) wanted a way to communicate what might go wrong in data science projects, because we were frustrated by the repetitive themes we were seeing in harmful technologies that we talked about in Data Ethics Club.
-We were also concerned that many projects that have significant societal impact do not have those impacts scrutinised by an Ethics Committee, because they do not technically have research participants.
+The Data Hazards project started in 2021.
+We (Natalie Zelenka and Nina Di Cara) spoke together about wanting a way to communicate what might go wrong in data science projects, because we were frustrated by the repetitive themes we were seeing in harmful technologies that we talked about in Data Ethics Club.
+We were also concerned that many projects that have significant societal impact do not have those impacts scrutinised by an ethics committee, because they do not technically have research participants.

 Once we had thought of the original list of Hazards we wanted a way for researchers to think about them in a format that encouraged them to reflect, invite different opinions and make them think more broadly about the potential ethical concerns from their project.
 This led to the development of our workshop format and all the materials we have since made for self-reflection and teaching.
-All our resources are designed for re-use by others.
+All our resources are designed (and licensed) for re-use by others.

 In summary, the Data Hazards exist to prompt discussion, reflection and thought.
 They are not a checkbox exercise, and there is no requirement for a group to come to a consensus.
 In an individual context you will likely come to a conclusion, but someone else may have a different view.
 We hope that the Data Hazards discussion and reflective activities will help researchers be aware of a broader variety of potential ethical risks in tech projects, and that ethics is complex, situational and worth discussing.

 Our brilliant contributors are listed here, and you can read more detail about our contributing process here.